vega/vega/docs/docs/marks.md

 All visual mark property definitions are specified as name-value pairs in a property set (such as `update`, `enter`, or `exit`).
 The name is simply the name of the visual property: individual mark types support standardized encoding channel names, but arbitrary names are also allowed, resulting in new named properties on output scenegraph items.
 The value of a property definition should be a [_value reference_](../types/#Value) or [_production rule_](#production-rule), as defined below.

-The `enter` set is invoked when a mark item is first instantiated and also when a visualization is resized.
+The `enter` set is invoked when a mark item is first instantiated.
 Unless otherwise indicated, the `update` set is invoked whenever data or display properties update.
 The `exit` set is invoked when the data value backing a mark item is removed.
 If hover processing is requested on the Vega View instance, the `hover` set will be invoked upon mouse hover.

 Custom encoding sets with arbitrary names are also allowed.
 To invoke a custom encoding set (e.g., instead of the `update` set), either pass the encoding set name to the [Vega View run method](../api/view/#view_run) or define a [signal event handler with an `"encode"` directive](../signals/#handlers).